bpm-rocks/strict/README.md

 Installation
 ============

-Add to your `bpm.ini` file, the following dependency.
+Add to your `bpm.ini` file the following dependency.

     [dependencies]
     strict=1